edmcman/experiment-scripts/README.md

 experiments.
 Before it can be used, you must put your google account information and the google docs spreadsheet key in the `password.py` file.
 You can find a spreadsheet's key by looking at its url.
-You can run the experiment using a single machine by running `autoexp_pool.py`.
-Alternatively, you can run the experiment on multiple machines with the help of a [RabbiMQ][RabbitMQ] server by running `autoexp_producer.py` on any machine, and then running `autoexp_consumer.py` on each worker machine.
+You can run the experiment using multiple cores on a single machine by running `autoexp_pool.py`.
+Alternatively, you can run the experiment on multiple machines with the help of a [RabbitMQ][RabbitMQ] server by running `autoexp_producer.py` on any machine, and then running `autoexp_consumer.py` on each worker machine.
 In either case, the scripts should add a new table called `paper` to the google docs